 “Truly, I say that he who endures the state’s dirt is the master of the land.

-Truly, I say that he who bears the state’s inauspiciousness is the king of world.”
+Truly, I say that he who bears the state’s inauspiciousness is the ruler of the world.”

 Right speech seems wrong.